 While soy sauce can add a lot of flavor to your favorite dishes, it does have some downsides.
 Because of the traditional way soy sauce is produced, each serving has very high levels of sodium.
 In fact, on average, one tablespoon of soy sauce contains more than half the recommended daily sodium we should be consuming.

-Switching your soy sauce can halve your sodium intake while still allowing you to enjoy a rich, flavorful dish.
+Switching your soy sauce can halve your sodium intake for a healthier balanced diet while still allowing you to enjoy a rich, flavorful dish.

 Low-Sodium Soy Sauce Substitutes

 Instead of relying on traditional soy sauce to add flavor, there is a range of low-sodium soy sauce substitutes available.
 Here at San-J, we carefully craft Tamari, a soy sauce substitute, using a Japanese brewing method passed down through eight generations.